-The deferred annuity contracts we reinsured on a retrocession agreement were issued in conjunction with the termination of occupational pension programs in the United Kingdom (UK).
-To the extent that annuitization at retirement is required, they are accounted for as "limited-payment contacts" under GAAP.
-The liability for future policy benefits is computed using mortality tables published by the Institute and Faculty of Actuaries in the UK, and assumptions for mortality improvement based on a combination of historical mortality trends and published industry information.
-Present values at December 31, 2017 and 2016 were calculated at an interest rate of 2.4 percent and 3.1 percent, respectively.
+The deferred annuity contracts we previously reinsured on a retrocession agreement, prior to a novation of the reinsurance agreement with AIRCO in 2018, were issued in conjunction with the termination of occupational pension programs in the United Kingdom (UK).
+To the extent that annuitization at retirement is required, they were accounted for as "limited-payment contacts" under GAAP.
+The liability for future policy benefits was computed using mortality tables published by the Institute and Faculty of Actuaries in the UK, and assumptions for mortality improvement based on a combination of historical mortality trends and published industry information.
+Present value at December 31, 2017 was calculated at an interest rate of 2.4 percent.